Frequently Asked Questions

 Areola/Nipple Restoration Tattoo

+Is a consultation necessary?
 Your experience with Studio C Ink will begin with an in-person consultation.
 During this 30-45 min appointment, we will discuss your medical background, any concerns you have, and discuss your wishes for color/shape/size.
 We will also cover the amount of feeling and sensitivity you have in the area, and if you will need pre-numbing before the areola treatment.
 We will then schedule your appointment for your 3D Areola tattoos.